stelleg/cem_coq/README.md

-% Verifiably Lazy : A Verified Compiler for Call-By-Need.
+# Verifiably Lazy : A Verified Compiler for Call-By-Need.

 # Building / Proof Checking

 Requirements:
-- `coqc` and `coqdep` (tested with 8.4)
+- `coqc` and `coqdep` (tested with 8.4pl6)
 - `runhaskell` and Shake

 To Build: `./build.hs` (requires runhaskell and Shake, the Haskell build system)

 Notes:
-We use the convention that filenames correspond to that datatype and theorems , supporting datatypes, transitions for those datatypes, while filenames with underscores, e.g.  `c1_c2.v` represents the connections between `c1` and `c2`.
+We use the convention that filenames without underscores correspond to semantics while relations between semantics use underscores, e.g.  `c1_c2.v` contains the relations between `c1` and `c2`.